IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 1. __trace filtering__ -- by __privacy__, __severity__ and __namespace__ context,
 2. __trace presentation__ -- by __detail level__ context.

-Severity an detail level can be configured.
+Severity and detail level can be configured.

 ## Filter context
 ### Severity